juliangut/docker-phpdev/README.md

 _Note: if you use your custom format remember to escape the string for use in "sed" command_

+#### OPcache

+###### OPCACHE_VALIDATE_TIMESTAMP

+* Type: int
+* Default: 1

+Disable file timestamp validation by setting to 0

+###### OPCACHE_MEMORY_CONSUMPTION

+* Type: int
+* Default: 128

+Memory consumption limit in megabytes

+###### OPCACHE_MAX_ACCELERATED_FILES

+* Type: int
+* Default: 1000

+Max number of in-memory cached files

 #### USER_UID and USER_GID?

 _Where did USER_UID and USER_GID environment variables go?_

-On previous versions of this containers there was a need to set user's UID and GID in order to avoid file permission problems between container's and host's user, either by environment variables or docker run parameters
+On previous versions of the containers there was a need to set user's UID and GID in order to avoid file permission problems between container's and host's user, either by environment variables or docker run parameters

 This need has been completely removed and the execution has been vastly improved by automatically detecting those values from mounted `app` volume thanks to some _heuristic magic_.
 This means anything you do inside container will have the same permissions as your host's user, as long as you mount the volume

 ## Volumes